wp-plugins/list-yo-files/readme.txt

 * Added a Q&A to the FAQ, and fixed a mistake in the usage guide.
 * Added a shortcode error message
 * Suppressing warnings on opendir()
-* Added some CSS placeholders for files in <ul> list
+* Added some CSS placeholders for files in unordered list tags
 * Prep for localization

 = 1.10 =